Understand UK tax and incentives

 Many companies in the UK also offer more bespoke tax advice.
 The UK government is working in partnership with the following companies:

-- KPMG, whose strategy team provide tax, audit and advisory services to those wanting to set up in the UK.
+- KPMG provides tax, audit and advisory services to those wanting to set up in the UK.
 Read about KPMG’s services

 - PwC, an international professional services network based in 157 countries across the world.
 See PwC’s advice on investing in the UK